 CBD Delivery Methods

-Probably the easiest and most effective method is CBD oil.
-Using a CBD tincture, is simply placed under your tongue, where it is absorbed directly into your bloodstream.
+Probably the easiest and most effective method is using a CBD oil tincture, simply dropped under your tongue, where it gets absorbed directly into your bloodstream.
 This method of delivery bypasses the two systems in your body that can minimize the desired effects of CBD: the pulmonary system (lungs) and the digestive system.

 Both systems mentioned above can filter out large amounts of the medicine you’re trying to get into your bloodstream, but the digestive system—most notably, the liver—is extremely effective at diluting chemicals that pass through it.

-Because CBD oil can be absorbed directly into your bloodstream under your tongue and because these blood vessels are close to your brain, the CBD doesn’t pass through your lungs or your liver.
-And when CBD bypasses the liver and the lungs, it retains its original potency.
+Because CBD oil can be absorbed directly into your bloodstream under your tongue and because these blood vessels are close to your brain, it doesn’t pass through your lungs or your liver, retaining more of its original potency.
 We recommend this as the optimal way to ingest this medicine.

 Make Notes of Your Dosage